JuliaKnaeble/Marvel/README.md

 ## Description

 The Marvel Comic Character Archive allows you to browse through 70 years worth of Marvel comic history.
-You can look up your favorite hero and check out all their relevant information, or use the randomizer if you feel like being surprised with a hero you've never even heard of.
+You can look up your favorite hero and check out all their relevant information, or use the randomizer if you feel like being surprised with a character you've never even heard of.
 [You can view it here](https://www.marvelarchive.net).

 ## Key Features

 - Comic Character Search
-- Randomizer to display a random Caracter
+- Randomizer to display a Random Character
-- Caracter Detail Page
+- Character Detail Page
 - Comic Detail Page
 - Comic Gallery